alangrainger/immich-person-to-album/README.md

 # Immich automatic Person -> Album

 Automatically add people (faces) to an album and keep that album up-to-date.

-This allows you to share that automatic person album with another user (for example, a share album of your children).
+You can then share that automatic person-album with another user (for example, a shared album of your children).

 You can arbitrarily add any face/person to any album.
 So you could make a "Family" album which contains all your family members and is automatically updated.

-You can also use API keys from any number of Immich users, so the one Docker container can handle doing automatic albums for all your users.
+You can use API keys from any number of Immich users, so the one Docker container can handle doing automatic albums for all your users.

 ## Setup